calebthebrewer/sa.muel.be-hugo/content/post/an-introduction-to-hugo-a-static-site-generator.md

 +++
 date = "2015-07-08T14:50:29+02:00"
-title = "An introduction to hugo, a static site generator" tags = ["hugo"]
+title = "An introduction to Hugo, a static site generator" tags = ["Hugo"]
 +++

 ## A good blogging platform